Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations: Empirical Analyses

-In this section we consider two applications of our approach for networks requiring actor or nodal specific information.
-In Sec.~\ref{subsec:facebook}, we first look at a large undirected social network with 4039 nodes from Facebook where one node represents a Facebook profile.
-Due to its size, previous work has mostly analysed subsets of this database.
-However, with our method, estimation becomes feasible for the entire network.
-In Sec.~\ref{subsec:weapons}, we consider a directed network of international trade of arms in 2016 containing 161 countries and their export and import information.
-Again, previous methods typically cannot deal with all challenges present for this network, i.e.~the need of nodal effects, nodal covariates and the fact that the network is directed.
+We now consider three applications of our approach for networks requiring actor-specific information.
+In Section~\ref{subsec:italy}, we first consider an undirected political network with 663 nodes, 20,049 edges, and edge-specific covariates representing the Italian Parliament, in which one node represents a member of parliament.
+In Section~\ref{subsec:weapons}, we consider a directed network of international arms trading in 2016 involving 163 countries, each represented by a node, and their export and import information.
+Previous methods typically cannot deal with all present challenges, i.e.~the need of nodal effects, nodal covariates, and the fact that the network is directed.
+Finally, in Section~\ref{subsec:facebook}, we illustrate the scalability of our VI method along a large undirected network with 4,039 nodes from Facebook.
+Owing to its size, previous work has mostly analysed subsets of this database.
+Further material can be found in Supplement E.